Expanded Course Descriptions

 V. Protein Precipitation

-Estimated ABET Category Content:
+Estimated Category Content:

 Engineering Science: 1 unit